avivbiton/RandomContentGenerator/README.md

 Simple but customizable random content generator.
 From simple and basic random content to advanced and complex.
 RCG gives you full control on how you want your content to be generated.

-## NOTE:
+## 0.3 Update
-With the 0.3 update, the Docs are currently outdated.
-Please be patient while I update the docs.
+0.3 update has some breaking changes. make sure the read the changes before updating.

 ### See it in action